QuestNetwork/qD/README.md

 ### Planning

-See our [Kanban](https://github.com/orgs/QuestNetwork/projects/1) for the development of 0.9.4, feel free to add stuff or pick up a feature
+See our [Kanban](https://github.com/orgs/QuestNetwork/projects/1) for the development of 0.9.4, feel free to add or pick up features!

 ### Prerequisites